-NOTE: Parts of the preceding step are still under discussion within the working group; there is as yet no consensus as to what time interval the NPM shall wait (if any) before attempting to allocate a new channel number if the previously allocated channel number is unavailable after a bus reset.

-i) Otherwise, the NPM shall update its own NETWORK_CHANNELS register with the allocated channel number and set the valid bit to one.
+NOTE: Parts of the preceding step are still under discussion within the working group; there is as yet no consensus as to what time interval the i) Otherwise, the NPM shall update its own NETWORK_CHANNELS register with the allocated channel number and set the valid bit to one.
 The NPM shall then write the updated value of the entire register to the NETWORK_CHANNELS register of all the IP-capable nodes on the bus.
 Either a broadcast write request or a series of write requests addressed to individual nodes may be used to propagate the information.